XROS-X-NIFT/SMOTS/README.md

 Here users can get an experience of using the machine virtually anywhere any time.
 He requires to wear a Hololense headset and he can interact with the virtual objects in a real environment using just his hands and legs.

-It was a 3-Month long team project under the mentorship of amazing professors from **NIFT-Delhi**.
+It was a 3-Month extended team project under the mentorship of excellent professors from **NIFT-Delhi**.

 ## Tech-Stacks
 ### Hardware